rusocode/ao-server/README.md

 The server's goal is to leverage multithreading and the features offered by Java (APIs, libraries, and frameworks) to improve game performance.

 AO-Server is currently based on AOXP-Server in <a target="_blank" href="https://github.com/aoxp/AOXP-Server/commit/daa8d10b83b762a0072dd022e99fdfab1c57bb6b">this commit</a>.
+(Because original implementation is static now.)